Lord Howell of Guildford

 Former Secretary of State for Energy, UK

-Lord Howell advises Mitsubishi Electric, the Kuwait Investment Office and Japan Central Railway Ltd., among other companies, and is a former adviser to UBS, Wood Mackenzie, Dow Chemical, Trafalgar House, Jardine Thompson and Merck, Sharp and Dohme.
+He currently advises Mitsubishi Electric, the Kuwait Investment Office, Japan Central Railway Ltd and Crystol Energy – among other companies, and is a former adviser or director at UBS, Wood Mackenzie, Dow Chemical, Trafalgar House, Jardine Thompson and Merck, Sharp and Dohme.

-He is the author of several books, including Out of the Energy Labyrinth – jointly with Dr Carole Nakhle – in 2007, Energy Empires in Collision in 2016, Look Where We’re Going in 2019 and The Japan Affair Vols 1 and 2, 2020 and 2021.
+Lord Howell is the author of several books, including The Edge of Now, 2000; Out of the Energy Labyrinth – jointly with Dr Carole Nakhle – in 2007; Energy Empires in Collision, 2016; Look Where We’re Going, 2019; The Japan Affair, 2020; and Commonwealth: The Mother of All Networks, 2020.

 Visit Lord Howell’s website